RichardDooling/Entertainment_Law/Book_Contracts/Book_Contracts.md

 Obviously e-book rights are becoming as important as, if not more important than, traditional print rights.
 Also, the definition of an "e-book" is subject to change as publishers experiment with so-called "enhanced books," books featuring audio, animation, artwork, and the like.

-The author and her reps need to be certain that the definition of e-book rights includes a "text verbatim only" clause and explicity does NOT include interactive or multimedia rights.
+The author and her reps need to be certain that the definition of e-book rights includes a "text verbatim only" clause and explicitly does *not* include interactive or multimedia rights.
 Such rights conflict with the dramatic and motion picture rights.

 As noted under the termination provisions above, the contract should include a clause calling for a minimum number of sales or a dollar amount of royalties that must be generated for the book to still be considered "in print" under the contract.